ShivamPawaskar/titanic-prediction/README.md

 An end-to-end Titanic survival prediction project that combines feature engineering, model tuning, ensembling, and a live interactive prediction app.

-## Why This Repo Stands Out

-- moves beyond a single notebook by including a runnable web app
-- uses engineered family and passenger features, not only raw columns
-- compares multiple models and ensemble strategies
-- is easier to explore, reuse, and present as a portfolio project

 ## Project Snapshot